Feature

 Parse header + transactions

-Clerko extracts statement metadata and a flat list of transactions you can work with.
+Clerko extracts statement metadata and a flat list of transactions—dates, amounts, directions, descriptions.

 Match payments to invoices